Notes on the Geography of Turkey (Istanbul): Topkapi and Dolmabahce

 Toilets were installed, too.

 In 1815, Sultan Mahmut II abandoned Topkapi for Dolmabahce, on the shore of the Bosphorus but across the Golden Horn.
 Mehmet was a modernizer: it was he who banned the wearing of turbans and ordered the wearing of the fez (which Ataturk would ban a century later).
-The present Dolmabahce Place was begun 30 or 40 years later, during the reign of Abdul Macet, who hired an Armenian architect named Garabed Balian.
+The present Dolmabahce Palace was begun 30 or 40 years later, during the reign of Abdul Macet, who hired an Armenian architect named Garabed Balian.
 The Balians--father, sons, others--dominated the buildings of their time, but Dolmabahce didn't stay in favor long and was superceded by others, including the Yildiz palace, where the long-ruling Abdul Hamid II resided after becoming sultan in 1876.
 Could Dolmabahce have been too pretentious even for a sultan?

 There are many gates to the palace; this one opens to the Bosphorus.